Do you experience negative symptoms from drinking alcohol? You may have a condition called "alcohol flush."

 While drinking water on a night out isn't very exciting, it really does help lessen the impact of alcohol flushing.
 Staying hydrated also helps minimise hangover symptoms, too.
 It's typically a good rule to have one glass of water for every alcoholic drink.

 Many people who suffer from alcohol flush find that certain types of drinks make their symptoms much more noticeable than others.
 Common alcohol flush triggers are drinks like red wine, which has added ingredients that can make flushing even more prominent.

 More and more people are turning towards supplements for helping with alcohol flushing, and it's obvious why.
 Supplements that can help metabolise alcohol quickly can greatly reduce alcohol flush symptoms.
-Products like Sunset Alcohol Flush work with the body to break down toxic acetaldehyde as quickly as possible.
+Products like Sunset Alcohol Flush (also known as the asian flush pill) work with the body to break down toxic acetaldehyde as quickly as possible.
 This means that the harmful chemical is in your body for less time, taking away its ability to wreck havoc and cause the negative symptoms associated with alcohol flush.

 While supplements are not a cure, they can certainly help reduce alcohol flush symptoms.